clareokafor/Business-Insight-360/README.md

 - Net profit
 - Forecast accuracy
 - Inventory risk
+- Market share
 - Revenue contribution
-- Market share
 - Profit and loss

+---

+## Data Preparation and Modelling

+The data preparation process included:

+- Connecting Power BI to MySQL and Excel sources
+- Cleaning and transforming data using **Power Query**
+- Standardising fields across datasets
+- Creating relationships between fact and dimension tables
+- Building the data model in Power BI
+- Creating business measures using **DAX**
-- Supply chain performance
+- Using **DAX Studio** to review and improve performance
+- Adding filters, slicers and report navigation

-The report allows users to filter performance by:
+The final report can be filtered by:

 - Region
 - Market